-Jamie Davis has opened his second JD Shuckers in his home town of Georgetown, DE.
-As you might expect, this is definitely not Jamie’s first rodeo.
-After he bought out former partner Alex Pires at the original Angola/Lewes JD’s, he has grown the brand into two busy locations.
-This is NOT fine dining.
-This is a neighborhood bar with a wide variety of craft beers surrounding a well-stocked raw bar.
+Jamie Davis opened his second JD Shuckers in his home town of Georgetown, DE several years ago, but has since moved on to spend more time at the original mothership JD's in Angola.
+But the place remains an upbeat neighborhood bar with a wide variety of craft beers surrounding a well-stocked raw bar.
+And if anything, the food is even better.
 The menu is all about well-prepared comfort food like burgers, sandwiches and broiled or fried entrees.
-There’s always a fresh catch available depending on the season.
+They even have a particularly good prime rib!
+There's always a fresh catch available depending on the season.
 Bar goodies are served up in large portions by friendly waitrons.
 You go to JD Shuckers to unwind and have fun, not to see and be seen.
-We’ll leave that to Rehoboth Beach and Lewes.
+We'll leave that to Rehoboth Beach and Lewes.

 Starters are pretty standard, with a few cute surprises.
 Like the same dish in Angola, the calamari is exceptional.
 It's fried to a dark crisp (I hate underdone rubber bands), nicely salted and decorated with pickled jalapenos.
 The wings surprise you with 5 choices.
 We like the standard Buffalo and also the Thai Chili (see gallery for photos).
 The mozzarella sticks are unusual in that they are made in-house.
 The pre-prepared ones that are so prevalent are OK (it's hard to mess up a piece of cheese), but these are quite good.
 Cheese lovers will scarf these down (in the gallery, note Jack Riddle's hungry paw photobombing my wing photo in the background because he couldn't wait for his mozzarella sticks).
 All in all, there are nine starters from which to choose.